beling/book-pl/src/ch12-01-accepting-command-line-arguments.md

 `collect` method on an iterator to turn it into a collection, such as a vector, containing all the elements the iterator produces.

-Use the code in Listing 12-1 to allow your `minigrep` program to read any command line arguments passed to it and then collect the values into a vector.
+Use the code in listing 12-1 to allow your `minigrep` program to read any command line arguments passed to it and then collect the values into a vector.

-<span class="filename">Filename: src/main.rs</span>
+<span class="filename">Plik: src/main.rs</span>

 ```rust
 {{#rustdoc_include ../listings/ch12-an-io-project/listing-12-01/src/main.rs}}